 Almost all gingivitis is plaque induced .
 Mineralized plaque is a concretion of bacteria, food residue, saliva, and mucus with calcium and phosphate salts.
 Poor oral hygiene allows plaque to accumulate between the gingiva and the teeth; gingivitis does not occur in places where teeth are missing.
 Irritation due to plaque deepens the normal crevice (sulcus) between the tooth and gingiva, creating gingival pockets.
 These pockets contain bacteria that may cause gingivitis and root caries.
 Other local factors, such as malocclusion, dental calculus, food impaction, faulty dental restorations, and xerostomia Xerostomia Xerostomia is dry mouth caused by reduced or absent flow of saliva.
 This condition can result in discomfort, interfere with speech and swallowing, make wearing dentures difficult, cause halitosis... read more , play a secondary role.

-Gingivitis also commonly occurs at puberty, during menstruation and pregnancy, and at menopause, presumably because of hormonal changes.
-Similarly, oral (or injectable) contraceptives may exacerbate inflammation.
+Hormonal changes that occur at puberty, during menstrual cycles and pregnancy, and at menopause or that are due to oral (or injectable) contraceptives may exacerbate inflammation.